govlog/writeups/README.md

         return 1
 ```

-Just before the program fork, there is a huge bloc of asm opcodes that create the filename string.
+Just before the program fork, there is a huge bloc of asm opcodes that create the filename string :

 ![create filename string](/obf1.png)

-We could have reversed the mips asm or put a breakpoint just after, but as I'm a lazy guy and had kept a debian MIPS qemu image, I decided to do it dynamically :
+We could have reversed the mips asm, but as I'm a lazy guy and had kept a debian MIPS qemu image, I decided to do it dynamically :